Hotels is Door County – The Landmark Resort | Lighthouses › Landmark Resort

 Built in 1869, automated in 1972.
 Between 1869 and 1969, these lights were used to gain safe entry into Baileys Harbor.
 When the upper and lower lights were lined up with one light over the other, the sailor knew he/she was in safe water.
 Both buildings are open for inspection during the annual Lighthouse Walk (sponsored by the Door County Maritime Museum).

 Cana Island Lighthouse, Bailey’s Harbor

 The Cana Island Lighthouse, built in 1869 and automated in 1944, is an active navigational aid.
-Thanks to painters and photographers, it is one of Door County's most recognizable landmarks.
-Located on a small island just off shore, the grounds can be reached by wading across a causeway.
-The keepers' house, along with the oil house, is open to the public seven days a week from mid-May through the end of October.
+Thanks to painters and photographers, it is one of Door County’s most recognizable landmarks.
+Located on a small island just off shore, the grounds typically can be reached by wading across a causeway.
+The keepers’ house, along with the oil house, is open to the public seven days a week from mid-May through the end of October.
 Operated by the Door County Maritime Museum, there is an entrance fee.